 Although there is no required minimum balance, Matt typically recommends that property investors have at least $150,000 available to create a SMSF due to setup costs and the ability to maintain the original value of the fund (called the basis) to ensure compliance with superannuation rules.

 SMSFs, when managed properly, can be a great tool to help you finance property investment deals and achieve financial freedom in retirement.

 However, because trustees are responsible for all aspects of managing a SMSF, it is important for them to have someone on their team to keep them apprised of changes and help them understand their options and avoid penalties.

 Still have questions about Self Managed Super Funds?
 Need an experienced professional to analyse if they are useful to you?
-Reach out to My Financial Group or give Matt and Jolene a call at 1300 634 000.
+Reach out to My Financial Group or give Matt and Jolene a call.